Sunday, May 16, 2010

 DIY Self Watering Container: Water Cooler Bottle

-I really liked making my first DIY self watering container so I decided to make another one.
 Here is my jumbo version of a soda bottle self watering container.

 Start out with one 5 gallon water cooler bottle, preferably one without a built-in handle.